 Once combined, taste for salt and acidity level.
 This will vary based on the size of your potatoes and your taste for acidity in your typical salad dressing.
 If the dressing appears to be too thick add a splash of water and blend to combine.

-This recipe works great with any roasted root vegetables like winter squash, pumpkin, or carrots.
-Serve over salad greens or even in a grain bowl.
+This recipe can be made using any root vegetable (we especially like winter squash, pumpkin, and carrots).
+Serve over salad greens or in a grain bowl.